 However, attorneys hesitated to predict how the Waterbury Superior Court verdict might affect other cases.

 Frank Bartlett Jr., of Bartlett Burns in Cheshire, has four pending cases against the Boy Scouts of America.
 “Every once in a while we get a jury verdict, but for every one out there, there are 10 times as many settlements and nobody knows the value except the actual attorneys involved in the case,” said Bartlett.
 “Confidentiality gives defendants a step up on the negotiations.”

-Silver Golub & Teitell LLP is a trial law firm based in Stamford, CT.
-For information on Silver Golub & Teitell or to set up an interview with an attorney, please contact:
+For information on Silver Golub & Teitell or to set up an interview with one of our partners, please contact:

-Randy Savicky, Director of Marketing and Public Relations
+Randy Savicky, Director of Marketing & Public Relations